laszlocph/gimlet-documentation/src/pages/blog/three-problems-with-gitops-as-deployment-history-and-how-we-overcome-them.md

 }
 ```

 With this information available for every gitops commit, we can display the right context for each commit in Gimlet, and you can do it too in your own platform if you decide to build one.

-Gimlet is a gitops based developer platform built on top of Flux, making it easier to work with gitops and Kubernetes.
+Gimlet is a gitops based internal developer platform, and probably the fastest way to get a gitops platform on top of Flux and Kubernetes.
+With the release meta information stored in the gitops repository, getting the deployment history with the gimlet command line tool is reduced to the following command:

-With Gimlet CLI:

 ```
-$ gimlet release list --env staging --app demo-app --limit 1 demo-app -> staging @0342ccba7fe85c35154d96e396589feeda803b7d  (3 hours ago) d4f3846f - Major change (3 hours ago) Laszlo Fogas
+$ gimlet release list --env staging --app demo-app --limit 1 demo-app -> staging @0342ccba7fe85c35154d96e396589feeda803b7d  (3 hours ago) d4f3846f - Major change (4 hours ago) by Laszlo Fogas gimlet-io/demo-app@main https://github.com/gimlet-io/demo-app/commit/d4f3846f2391215e529ed57b59621723619ba625
-  gimlet-io/demo-app@main https://github.com/gimlet-io/demo-app/commit/d4f3846f2391215e529ed57b59621723619ba625
 ```

-and on the Gimlet Dashboard:
+and similarly on the Gimlet Dashboard:

 ![Deployment history](/deployment-history.png)

-Now that every gitops commit has the right context, let's address the next problem.
+Now that we have a proper deployment history, let's address the next problem.

 ## Problem two: gitops history is not a straight line

 As a developer, you typically work with one service.
-But in a gitops repository we often store manifests for many services, thus looking at the git history of one service is not a straight line, but a rather sparse one.
+But in the gitops repository we often store manifests for many services, thus looking at the git history of one service is not a straight line of git commits, but a rather sparse line.

-The approach to reconstruct history for a single service depends on the folder strategy you use in the gitops repository.
+The approach to reconstruct the deployment history for a single service depends on the folder strategy you use in the gitops repository.

+Since the gitops repository structure is not prescribed by gitops, you can end up with a rather difficult task.
+This is a factor to consider when you design your gitops folder strategy, and it affects greatly your ability to construct the gitops history for a single service.

 At Gimlet, [we use folders](/concepts/gitops-conventions) to separate services from one another.
 With manifests stored under a specific path, getting the gitops history of one service is rather easy with the `git` command line tool: the `git log -- path/to/service` command returns the git commit history of the specified folder

-But if you use Kustomize overlays to render the service manifests, constructing the history of a single service can become much more difficult as you need to factor in changes in base layers that are scattered in multiple folders.
+But if you use Kustomize overlays to render the service manifests, constructing the history of a single service can become much more difficult as you need to factor in changes in base layers as well that are scattered to multiple folders.

-This is a factor to consider when you design your gitops folder strategy, and it affects greatly your ability to construct the gitops history for a single service.
+## Problem three: traversing the git history is slow

-Even though at Gimlet our approach makes the problem solvable with a git one-liner, we implement our tooling in Golang, where the de-facto git library is far from great in the task.
-We use [go-git](https://github.com/go-git/go-git) and to get the history of a path, it traverses the git commit tree and checks changeset to see if the changed files are on the path where our service is.
+Even though at Gimlet our approach makes the problem solvable with a git one-liner, we implement our tooling in Golang, where the de-facto git library is far from great at the task.
+We use [go-git](https://github.com/go-git/go-git) and to get the history of a path it traverses the git commit tree and checks the changed files in each commit to see if they are on the path where our service is.
 And it does it at a rather slow pace, orders of magnitude slower than the `git` binary.

 With this issue, we arrived at problem three: speed.

-## Problem three: traversing the git history is slow

 Git was made for a specific usecase and depending the language library you use, speed can be an issue.
 The `git` binary that you use on the terminal is very well optimized code, and chances are that the library available for your language will be much slower.
 So the tooling you build is going to be much slower in constructing specific git histories.